-Memorial to Campdraft competition which also acknowledges Clarence Smith who came up with the rules in 1885.
-The memorial was unveiled on the 120th anniversary of the event.
+The monument commemorates the Campdraft competition, and also acknowledges Clarence Smith who came up with the rules in 1885.
+It was unveiled on the 120th anniversary of the event.

 The first draft was not held in the ring, but just outside the Showground on a vacant area.
 Mr Clarence W Smith of Boorook Station drew up the method of judging which formed the basis of this sporting event that is now widely popular all over Australia.
 The C W Smith Memorial Open draft is still a feature event on the campdraft program.